-When comparing Dvorak Simplified Keyboard vs Colemak, the Slant community recommends Dvorak Simplified Keyboard for most people.
+When comparing Dvorak Simplified Keyboard vs Colemak, the Slant community recommends Colemak for most people.
 In the question“What are the best keyboard layouts for programming?”
-Dvorak Simplified Keyboard is ranked 2nd while Colemak is ranked 3rd.
-The most important reason people chose Dvorak Simplified Keyboard is:
+Colemak is ranked 1st while Dvorak Simplified Keyboard is ranked 6th.

 Ranked in these QuestionsQuestion Ranking